anacrolix/possum/README.md

 ## Supported systems

-macOS and Linux are supported.
+macOS, Linux and Windows are supported.
 BSD should work.
 Solaris requires a small amount of work to complete the implementation.
-Windows is not supported: It has the necessary features, but [only ReFS implements block cloning](https://learn.microsoft.com/en-us/windows/win32/fileio/block-cloning).
+On systems where block cloning is not supported (ext4 on Linux, and NTFS on Windows are notable examples), the implementation falls back to file region locking.

 ## anacrolix/squirrel